btczo/insight-api/README.md

 ```$ grunt test```

-Contributions and suggestions are welcome at [digiexplorer-api github repository](https://github.com/digibyte-core/digiexplorer-api).
+Contributions and suggestions are welcome at [butexplorer-api github repository](https://github.com/ButKoin/butexplorer-api).

 ## Caching schema

 Since v0.2 a new cache schema has been introduced.
 Only information from transactions with
-DIGIEXPLORER_SAFE_CONFIRMATIONS settings will be cached (by default SAFE_CONFIRMATIONS=6).
+BUTEXPLORER_SAFE_CONFIRMATIONS settings will be cached (by default SAFE_CONFIRMATIONS=6).
 There
 are 3 different caches:
  * Number of confirmations
  * Transaction output spent/unspent status